ral-facilities/doi_site/README.rst

 Place any css files in the directory ``static/doi_site/css/``

-If you have made any changes you will have to restart apache
+If you have made any changes you will have to restart httpd

 Adding DOI Domains via the Admin Web Page
 =========================================